Embedded Development Engineer banner

 1. Requires continuous learning and adaptation.

-2. Can be demanding and stressful at times.
+2. Can be stressful due to tight deadlines.